-I-485 Checklist: Getting Ready to Fill Out the Application
+Pre-Application I-485 Checklist: Getting Ready to Apply

-- Alien registration number (if applicable)
+- Alien Registration Number (if issued)

 - Passport (even if expired)